Do you want to work abroad? Then maybe you were…

 Know everything about the job

 Collecting as much info about the company and the position as possible is important for you to understand who they are looking for and whether you might be the right candidate for the job.
+This will also help you to imagine how to write a resume that fits company culture.

 Carefully review the job offer and find the keywords.
 What’s this good for?
 Many companies get dozens of resumes daily and in order to save time they run all the resumes they get through a keyword identifying system.
 If a resume doesn’t contain the words the company is looking for, your resume is likely to end up in a trash immediately.
 Say you’re applying for a position that requires leading a team.
 Except the obvious keywords TEAM and LEADER, other words associating with this kind of job might be: communication, management, supervise, or people.
 You have to foresee what skills and experience are relevant and appealing to the person who wants to hire you.